.avif)

 We maintain relationships with leading experts across disciplines essential for building compelling slow cooker injury cases.
 Our mechanical engineering consultants possess decades of experience analyzing appliance failures and designing safer alternatives.
 Our medical network includes internationally recognized burn specialists whose testimony commands respect in settlement negotiations and courtroom proceedings.

 Financial constraints should never prevent injury victims from accessing quality legal representation.
-The Lyon Firm handles all product liability cases on a contingency fee basis—you pay nothing unless we recover compensation through settlement or trial verdict.
+The Lyon Firm handles all product liability cases on a contingency fee basis.
+You pay nothing unless we recover compensation through settlement or trial verdict.
 This arrangement eliminates upfront costs and aligns our interests completely with yours: we succeed only when you do.

 Beyond legal expertise, we provide compassionate support recognizing the profound trauma burn injuries inflict.
 Our team understands that visible scarring affects psychological wellbeing as significantly as physical limitations impact daily functioning.
 We connect clients with support resources while aggressively pursuing maximum compensation for all dimensions of harm suffered.